Motion-driven quantum dissipation in an open electronic system with nonlocal interaction: Time evolution and particle production

-In this work, we only consider the case where the final state is not far from the initial state, which can be analyzed by perturbative methods.
-This implies that the terms of $n>0$ of final state should be small enough.
+In this work, we consider only the case where the final state is not far from the initial state, which can be analyzed using perturbative methods.
+This implies that the terms with $n>0$ in the final state should be small enough.
 In addition, the interaction within the system leads to a finite lifetime of the excitations, resulting in the system reaching a non-equilibrium steady state (NESS).
-Furthermore, the external force acting on the R-plate excites particles in the system, and because of the interaction the particles decay.
-These two processes occur simultaneously, leading the system to reach mechanical balance
+Furthermore, the external force acting on the R-plate excites particles in the system, and, due to the interaction, the particles decay.
+These two processes occur simultaneously, leading the system to reach mechanical equilibrium.

 Generally, the VPA is expressed in Heisenberg picture via asymptotic states~\cite{Weinberg101063}.
 So firstly we define the asymptotic vacuum states $|\mathrm{VAC,in} \rangle$ and $|\mathrm{VAC,out} \rangle$ as: